deytalytics/dataproductpoc-docs/dp-architecture.md

 Each data product will maintain it's own documentation within a relational database.
 This will be available via the discovery port.

 ### Discoverable
 Data products will be discoverable via a [data marketplace](data-marketplace.md).
-Additionally, the metadata (information about the data product) will be programatically available via the discovery port allowing crawler apps to automatically discover data products.
+Additionally, the metadata (information about the data product) will be made available via:-
+   * the discovery port which will speed up web application development
+   * In a metadata database.
+This can be queried and metadata transferred into the enterprise data catalog.
+Either the metadata database or the enterprise data catalog can then provide the metadata to a data marketplace which users will use to search for data products.

 ### Addressable
 Data products will be provided with standardised addresses via a Gateway.